 - Under audit by ASC

 - Not yet assessed by any Collaboration member organization

-The donut chart defaults to all production methods (wild and farmed), all regions, all countries, and all sustainability statuses.
-To focus more specifically, you can filter the global view using the dropdown menus above the donut chart.
-To display only wild-capture production, choose the Production Method dropdown menu, then uncheck Farmed.
-The tool will automatically uncheck All and update to display the sustainability status of wild-capture seafood only.
+The donut chart defaults to all production methods (wild and farmed), all regions, countries, and sustainability statuses.
+To sharpen your focus, you can filter the global view using the dropdown menus above the donut chart.
+To display wild-capture shrimp production, for example:

 - Choose the Commodity filter, then uncheck All, then check Shrimp & prawn